Joel Meshulam, MDInternal Medicine

-After completing a Bachelors of Science in Biochemistry at Rutgers University, Dr. Joel D. Meshulam was accepted to New York Medical College.
-After graduation in 1986, he began his residency in Internal Medicine, a three-year program at Memorial Sloan Kettering Cancer Center and North Shore University Hospital in New York.
+After completing a Bachelors of Science in Biochemistry at Rutgers University, Dr. Meshulam was accepted to New York Medical College.
+After graduation in 1986, he completed his residency in Internal Medicine, a three-year program at Memorial Sloan Kettering Cancer Center and North Shore University Hospital in New York.

 In 1989, Dr. Meshulam moved to Baltimore and started as a private practitioner in the field of Internal Medicine.
-His first three years were spent in a group practice, which proved to be a valuable period of learning how to work in an office environment.
+His first three years were spent in a group practice, which proved to be a valuable period of learning about working in an office environment.

-In 1992, Dr. Meshulam ventured out as a solo practitioner and has enjoyed a successful career over the last 26 years.
-He enjoys being his own boss and the freedom it gives him.
+In 1992, Dr. Meshulam ventured out as a solo practitioner and has enjoyed a successful career ever since.

 In addition to his office practice, Dr. Meshulam has always enjoyed working with seniors, having served as the medical director for a number of skilled nursing facilities and a continuing care retirement community.

-He is currently the medical director of Transitional Care at Mercy, where he cares for patients trying to safely recover from hospitalization before returning home.
-Dr. Meshulam is also directly involved in the oversight of physicians working there, as well as policy and procedure development for continued excellence in care delivery to our residents.
-He has held this position since the unit first opened in 1996.
+Since its opening in 1996, and until the end of 2019, Dr. Meshulam served as the Medical Director of Transitional Care at Mercy, where he cared for patients trying to safely recover from hospitalization before returning home.
+Dr. Meshulam was also directly involved in the oversight of physicians working there, as well as policy and procedure development for continued excellence in care delivery to the residents on the unit.